It's not easy, especially

 how to prepare you for the tests.

-Code of Practice for Approved Driving Instructors The DSA has introduced a Code of Practice for Approved Driving Instructors.
+The DVSA has introduced a Code of Practice for Approved Driving Instructors.

 The code leaflet can be obtained from any theory test and driving test centres.
 Your Driving Instructor should be able to obtain a leaflet for you.